OmarYarali/omaryarali.github.io/_posts/2024-12-15-Controlling-4-Wheel-DC-Motor-Car-With-an-IR-Remote.md

 ![](assets/Screenshot 2024-12-17 115237.png)

-*Infrared light* has wavelengths ranging from 0.8 to 50 micrometers (µm), making it invisible to the human eye.
+*Infrared Radiation* has wavelengths ranging from 0.8 to 50 micrometers (µm), making it invisible to the human eye.
 Some animals, such as snakes, can detect infrared radiation, which corresponds to the thermal energy emitted by objects.
 Any object with a temperature above absolute zero (0 Kelvin or -273°C) emits infrared radiation, both during the day and at night.

 ### Infrared Radiation and Temperature